electricimp/Firebase/README.md

     // Check if the location setting changed if ("location" in data) {
         // if it did, grab the location data from Firebase
-        // use fromCache instead of read to avoide an unnecessary web request local location = firebase.fromCache("/locations/" + data.location);
+        // use fromCache instead of read to avoid an unnecessary web request local location = firebase.fromCache("/location" );

         // Send the new location information to the device device.send("updateLocation", location);